blueacorn/Infocal-worker/README.md

 wrangler secret put CLIENT_TOKEN wrangler secret put ADMIN_TOKEN

-# Deploy your code
+# Deploy your code to production
+# (note for production we use the default environment)
-wrangler deploy
+wrangler deploy --env=""
 ```

 **NOTE:** You must save a secure copy of your application secrets (CLIENT_TOKEN,